 - 1) Clubs must use current promotion certificates designated by the Association (available on request).
-Customized promotion certificates are allowed if approved ahead of time by the Board Of Directors. - 2) Promotion certificates must be dated and signed by the Chief Instructor and Club President - 3) Promotions to levels of 3rd degree black belt and above must be signed and certified by a member of the Board Of Directors. - 4) Clubs must adhere to the belt color system approved by the Association.
+Customized promotion certificates are allowed if approved ahead of time by the Board Of Directors. - 2) Promotion certificates must be dated and signed by the Chief Instructor and Club President - 3) Clubs must adhere to the belt color system approved by the Association.
 It is in Appendix A. Any additional colors used may not be recognized by the Board Of Directors or other Clubs within the Association.